whereadlergoes/oadlerlopes/README.md

 Hey there 👋

 I’m Adler, a senior back-end engineer at SoftBird.
 Developing backend solutions since 2015.
 I worked in several companies in the online game server market, managing approximately +550k users and +6.5M data in all companies.
+Since I was 14 years old, I've been involved in programming because I love technology.

 ## 💼 Skills